“The clearest way into the universe, is through a forest wilderness”

-Nordic Friluft Therapy is a version of Wilderness therapy or Adventure therapy, developed and adapted in a Nordic context.
+Nordic Friluft Therapy is developed and adapted in a Nordic context.
 Wilderness Therapy is an experience-based therapy that was primarily developed in the United States but is now found in various forms, worldwide.
 It is primarily aimed at young people and young adults who are grappling with varying degrees of mental challenges.

 In Norway, a team of psychologists and therapists in Child and Adolescent Mental Health Care, have developed this form of outdoor therapy, in combination with what is included in the concept of “Friluftsliv”.
 They have conducted research studies and a brand new doctoral dissertation has just been published by one of our leaders for this program.

 In Nordic Friluft Therapy, nature is a partner and co-therapist in treatment, there is a conscious and clinical flexibility regarding the degree of challenge for the participants, and the length of the outings.
 Circumstances are adapted to the needs of young people and can vary, from staying at a so-called “base camp” to going for a walk or staying shorter or longer times in an outdoor environment together with treatment staff.

 The training spans over 3 modules.
 You may want to sign up for one or two, or all three.
 The aim of the full programme is to provide you with a broad base and sufficient skills, to facilitate your own groups of Nordic Friluft Therapy or Wilderness Therapy.